+CO1: Learn feminism as a movement and get awareness about gender issues.

+CO2: Appreciate the poetry of Kamala Das and Maya Angelou.

-- CO1: Learn feminism as a movement-transforming woman's life. - CO2: Get awareness about gender issues. - CO3: Understand the injustices done towards women in patriarchal society. - CO4: Understand gender sensibility explored in 20th century women writings. - CO5: Appreciate the efforts of women writers to subvert the oppression of women in their literary works. - CO6: Learn the problems faced by women in societies of different traditions and culture. - CO7: Understand in details with examples Fiction of 20th century women writers.
+- CO3: Understand the injustices done towards women in patriarchal society. - CO4: Understand and analyse the works of Emecheta, Atwood, Mahasweta Devi, Simone de Beauvoir, Virginia Woolf and Showalter. - CO5: Learn the problems faced by women in societies of different traditions and culture.